holo-q/hoho/ROADMAP.md

 * Start multiple agents of the same type (LMFAOOO WTF ARE THEY DOING DUDE)
 * Remove scroll wheel that scrolls the message history (dude je suis pu capable, y sont dans lune ben raide ahahahah)

+### Verbs

+Three commands come with hoho installation

+* `hoho` main cli agent tui
+* `ho` run a single agent operation in the repository, like `hoho` but not interactive
+* `ok` for non-project version of `hoho` (personal general agent, ~/ok from anywhere and optionally can link obsidian vaults, all mcps work the same)
+* `ok prompt` for single llm query

+All can be used with --openrouter model, --anthropic model, --openai model etc. to immediately open into a specific model of operation

 ### hoho

 What makes hoho the 'last' CLI agent